Machines and Tools - Wood processing techniques

 photo source: woodtech.in

-Tooth joints can also be made between pieces of wood of different species.
-Switching from one colour to another is really interesting.
-They can also be used for other wooden objects, not just panels (chairs, tables, furniture, doors, windows).
+Finger joints can also be made between pieces of wood of different species.
+The transition from one color to another is quite interesting.
+They are also used for other wooden objects, not just panels (chairs, tables, furniture, doors, windows).
 As a curiosity, in the past it was used to join wooden elements in the first cars.
-And now there are still wooden elements finger-joined to luxury cars.
+And now there are still wooden elements finger-jointed in luxury cars.

 joint in teeth